NAUTICAL COMPASSES

 Below: Workers assembling compass cards

-Picture Churchman cigarettes collectors cards, 1936
+Picture courtesy Churchman cigarettes collectors cards, 1936

 Literature available (photocopy, 36 pages)